 Added to this, the website itself is clearly laid out, with easy to navigate pages and interfaces.
 Its dashboard shows the user the changing value of bitcoin (or the other three tradable cryptocurrencies), it shows them their recent transactions, and it shows them their portfolio of currencies.

-This kind of intuitive layout is also available on the site’s mobile app, which can be download via the Apple App Store and Google Play.
+This type of intuitive layout is also available on the site’s mobile app, too.
+You can download it via the Apple App Store and Google Play store.

 Buying bitcoin is an instant process with a credit or debit card on Coinbase.
 Meanwhile, buying via a bank or wire transfer takes approximately 1-3 business days to clear the transaction in most places in the world.
 Cryptocurrency deposits do not cost you a cent (except for the network fees), and their clearing speed depends on the speed of the blockchain.